Pascal273/LITReview-Website/README.md

 Steps 1-3 are only required for initial installation.
 For subsequent launches, you only have to execute step 5 from the root folder of the project.

+The File `Users.txt` contains a list of some users and their passwords.

 ## Technologies
 - Python version 3.9.5
 - Django version 4.0.1